John Forslund

-John Forslund is an American sports announcer who is the television play-by-play announcer of the Seattle Kraken.
+John Forslund (born February 14, 1962) is an American sports announcer who is the television play-by-play announcer of the Seattle Kraken.
 He had previously filled the same role for the Carolina Hurricanes and was with the team since 1991 (when the team was the Hartford Whalers) and called games from 1995 to 2020.

 Early life and education

 John was born on February 14, 1962, and grew up in Springfield, Massachusetts, Forslund decided at an early age that he wanted to be a hockey play-by-play announcer.
 “I started doing the games off the television, from age 12 to 17,” he says.
 “My dad was my color man.
 We would turn the sound down and we would do any game that came on.
 His friends would come over and watch the Bruins play at night, and little Johnny would sit on the floor and call the game.”
 Forslund attended Cathedral High School before enrolling at Springfield College.
 Following this, Forslund earned his master's degree in athletic management from Adelphi University.